Ada-Developers-Academy/core-unit-3/learning-another-language/destructuring.md

 const unAuthorizedUser = {
     id: 2,
-    name: 'Chris',
+    name: 'Chantay Jarrell',
     authorized: false,
     group: 'guest',
 };

-isUserAuthorized(unAuthorizedUser); // Chris is not authorized.
+isUserAuthorized(unAuthorizedUser); // Chantay Jarrell is not authorized.
 ```

 In the above example `user` and `unAuthorizedUser` are passed into the function and the function as arguments and the function will take the user object's `id`, `name` and `authorized` fields and assign them to the local variables `id`, `name` and `authorized`, very much like the prior assignment statement.